dg9vh/MMDVMHost-Websocketboard/README.md

 Also this should improve user experience.

+## Technical Details
+The Dashboard persists in detail in 3 components: two on the server (Hotspot/Repeater) side and on on the browser.

+The two server sided components are the logtailer.py (which communicates via websocket with your browser and streams the logs to it for processing) and the webserver-component from python3 (which is serving the needed html and javascript infrastructure to your browser).

+The client based component is the javascript processing the streamed log lines and filling the tables.

+## Used Ports

+By default following Ports are used for running the Dashboard:
+* 8000 TCP: webservice
+* 5678 TCP: Websocket

 ## Installation
 You'll need to install several python3 modules.
 A concrete list will follow here later.
 Actually known: